OpenWaterFoundation/owf-tstool-synoptic-plugin/doc-user-mkdocs-project/docs/datastore-ref/Synoptic/Synoptic.md

 # Properties are:
 #
 # Enabled - indicates if the datastore is enabled (active)
-# ServiceApiDocumentationUri - URI for online API documentation
+# ServiceApiDocumentationURI - URI for online API documentation
 # Type - must be SynopticDataStore to find proper software
 #
 # The user will see the following when interacting with the data store: